-The advice on anti inflammatories during pregnancy is divided into NSAIDs (including ibuprofen, naproxen and diclofenac) and coxibs, or COX-2-specific NSAIDs (including celecoxib and etoricoxib).
+The advice on anti-inflammatories during pregnancy is divided into NSAIDs (including ibuprofen, naproxen and diclofenac) and COX-2-specific NSAIDs (including celecoxib and etoricoxib).

-The British Society for Rheumatology (BSR) Guideline notes NSAIDs:
+The British Society for Rheumatology (BSR) Guideline says NSAIDs:

 The BSR Guideline notes that there is not enough data on the use of coxibs or COX-2-specific NSAIDs and therefore they should be avoided during conception and pregnancy.

 Read the BSR guidelines on the use of NSAIDs and other pain relieving medications during pregnancy.

 Disease modifying anti rheumatic drugs (DMARDs)